akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_osx_1011.rst

     use the OS X built-in apache version, you need to unlink the package using the following command: `brew unlink httpd24` (This command does not delete the libphp5.so extension that you will need to include your apache configuration).

-* Check that PHP 5.6 is now your current PHP version with:
+* Check that your PHP version is correct:

 .. code-block:: bash